Vulnerability Assessment

 You do not need to fix everything at once.
 Address issues in the following priority order:

-- 🔴 Critical: Fix immediately (core updates, disable debug mode)
+- 🔴 Critical: Fix immediately (WordPress core, PHP/MySQL version updates, disable debug mode)

-- 🟠 High: Within one week (plugin updates, password changes)
+- 🟠 High: Within one week (plugin updates, file editing disabled, security keys updated)

-- 🟡 Medium: Within one month (change table prefix, remove unnecessary files)
+- 🟡 Medium: Within one month (change table prefix, remove inactive plugins and unused themes)

 - 🟢 Low: At next scheduled maintenance